ioseph01/CECS-327-Assignment-2/README.md

 ## Note about endianess:
 JSON is used so not too much worry about endianess.
 The concern becomes data managing, message formatting, and error handling.
 In that case, we use a struct and big endian bytes denoted by "!I".

+## Thread Model
+Both the text and RPC servers use a bounded thread pool instead of a thread-per-connection to avoid the cost of context-switches and taking on too many clients.
+The number of threads and the backlog as well as threads for the sensor is set in the configuration json file.

 ## Timeout Policy
 For clients, the server sets a 60-second idle timeout.
 If a connection is established but nothing is sent, the client is quietly dropped and its thread is freed.